digicademy-chf/chf_container/documentation/ProjectSpecificFiles/Index.rst

 =============

-While the files and folders in ``project`` are automatically connected to the right location via symlinks and are thus always up to date, the **database file first needs to be generated** before it can be copied.
+While the files and folders in ``project`` are automatically connected to the right location via symlinks and are thus always the versions you will want to back up, the **database file first needs to be generated** before it can be backed up.
 This is achieved via the following command, which may require you to adjust the current root password of the database first:

 ..  code-block:: shell